HOW TO ORDER TREES

 - improves soil structure, aeration, and temperature

 An alternative to mulching is the use of weed barrier, a black permeable fabric that controls weeds and conserves soil moisture.
-It is durable polypropylene woven fabric (texture like burlap).
-It works by eliminating vegetative competition (weeds & grasses) and allows water to penetrate it.
-Sunlight cannot penetrate it, so vegetation won’t grow through it.
+It’s a durable polypropylene woven fabric that works by eliminating vegetative competition, (weeds & grasses) and allows water to penetrate it.
+Sunlight cannot penetrate it, so vegetation won’t grow.
 Once the weed barrier is in place, maintenance is virtually eliminated.
-Weed barrier can be purchased and installed by CPNRD (see info above.
+Weed barrier can be purchased & installed by CPNRD (see info above.

 DO NOT fertilize at the time of planting!
 Newly planted trees should be fertilized only if they exhibit signs of nutrient deficiency.